mariyam184184khan-web/azureml-end-to-end-project/README.md

 - **Endpoint Type:** Real-time inference endpoint (Azure Container Instance)
 - **Authentication:** Key-based authentication

 The trained model was deployed as a real-time inference endpoint using Azure Machine Learning Designer.
-The deployment exposes the model as a REST API hosted on Azure Container Instance, allowing external clients to send HTTP POST requests and receive predictions in real time.
+The deployment exposes the model as a REST API hosted on **Azure Container Instance**, allowing external clients to send HTTP POST requests and receive predictions in real time.

 ### Endpoint Status
 ![Endpoint Status](screenshots/endpoint-status.png)

+---

-### API Testing using Postman
+## API Testing using Postman
-The deployed endpoint was tested using Postman to validate real-time inference functionality.
+The deployed endpoint was tested using **Postman** to validate real-time inference functionality.
-A POST request with patient health attributes was sent to the REST endpoint, and the service returned the predicted diabetes outcome along with a confidence score.
+A POST request containing patient health attributes was sent to the REST endpoint, and the service returned the predicted diabetes outcome along with a confidence score.

-#### Sample Request
+### Sample Request
 ```json
 {
   "Inputs": {